Inclusion & Diversity

 • Provided a video presentation, “Designing a More Just Future,” presented by Jerry Kang, professor of law at UCLA.
 The presentation was first shared at the annual meeting of the Leadership Council on Legal Diversity (LCLD).

 Bradley is committed to supporting a variety of pipeline diversity initiatives directed at recruiting diverse lawyers.
-In addition to recruiting events, sponsorships, and partnerships, Bradley awards two annual Diversity Scholarships to law students who are traditionally underrepresented in the legal profession.
+In addition to recruiting events, sponsorships, and partnerships, Bradley awards two annual Diversity Scholarships to law students who are committed to broadening the diversity of voices in the legal profession and within our firm.

 Diversity-Focused Recruiting Events

-The firm participated in the following diversity-focused recruiting events between January and December 2022:
+The firm participated in the following diversity-focused recruiting events between January to December 2023:

 • Lavender Law Career Fair